-You can share a coffee and beat loneliness
+You can share a coffee and help beat loneliness

 The average British person will drink 676 cups of coffee per year, with three of those drinks per week being bought from a café or coffee shop.
 With lockdown and an increase in working from home, many of our morning commute coffee rituals have changed or stopped altogether, meaning some serious hot drink savings!
 Around £300 worth of savings.

-So why not share a coffee with The Nightingale this year?
-By donating the price of just one take-away coffee per month, you can help us provide a cancer patient or their family with one-to-one counselling or just a friendly chat to support them through their difficult cancer journey and deal with the effects of the Covid pandemic.
+So why not share one of those coffees with The Nightingale this year?
+For just one take-away coffee per month, you can help us provide a cancer patient or their family with counselling or a friendly chat to support them through their difficult cancer journey and deal with the mental health effects made worse by the Covid pandemic.

 Those currently undergoing cancer treatment are high risk and extremely vulnerable to Covid-19.
 Nearly a year since the first lockdown, many have been isolating for months on end, with little to no help or support to alleviate their loneliness.
 With over 300 clients we have seen that isolating can have a lasting effect on mental health.
 Though clients can no longer come into our centre, we’re still having regular catch ups with each and every one.
-Whether it’s a counselling session or a quick coffee break chat, sharing one coffee with The Nightingale will help those most vulnerable and at risk.
+Whether it’s a counselling session or a quick coffee break chat, they know, that no matter what, we’re always there for them, on the other end of the phone.
+Sharing one coffee with The Nightingale will help us continue to support those most vulnerable and at risk.

 If you chose to donate £5 a month, we’ll send you a Nightingale mug to enjoy your coffee savings at home, or our travel bamboo cup so you can top up and drink on-the-go.
 Over the year, your donation will connect us with 60 people and reduce their loneliness if they’re shielding or isolating.